QBDI/QBDI/docs/source/get_started-c.rst

 Generate a template
 -------------------

-A QBDI template can be considered as a baseline project, a minimal component you can build your instrumentation tool on.
+A QBDI template can be considered as a baseline project, a minimal component you can modify and build your instrumentation tool on.
 They are provided to help you effortlessly start off a new QBDI based project.
 The binary responsible for generating a template is shipped in the release packages and can be used as follows: